 - First-line indent marker : Adjusts the first-line indent

 - Hanging indent marker : Adjusts the hanging indent

-- Left Indent marker : Moves both the first line indent and hanging indent markers at the same time.
-This will indent all of the lines in the paragraph.
+- Left indent marker : Moves both the first line indent and hanging indent markers at the same time (this will indent all lines in a paragraph)

 The three indent markers

 - Place the insertion point anywhere in the paragraph you wish to indent, or select one or more paragraphs.